DanielPNewman/DanielPNewman.github.io/principles.md

 **Remember that in terms of wellbeing, the marginal benefits of being very wealthy (over and above comfortably having the basics - saftey, good relationships, good food, a comfortable bed, good sex) decrease the more wealth you get.**

-- Ray Dalio has gone from having nothing to having an extreme amount of material success, and he observed this in his own life and wrote about it in his book Principles.
-It stood out to me as being important to remember.
+- Ray Dalio has experienced having nothing to having an extreme amount of material success, and he observed this in his own life and wrote about it in his book Principles.
+It stood out to me as being important to remember, regardless of your level of material success.

 **Find out what your gifts are, then use them in a way that helps others, and also helps yourself, so that you stay motivated to keep going.**

-- Important to have your own incentives in place to keep going.
+- Important to have your own incentives in place to keep you going.

 **Money is a tool that can help you achieve your goals.
 Having money is not a goal in and of itself.**

 - First define what I want, then work backwards from there to figure out how to get it.
-Money is not actually what I want, it is just one of the tools to make getting what I want easier.
+Money is not actually what I want, it is just a tools to make getting what I want easier.

 **When you make a mistake or struggle a lot, remember to reflect on and learn from the experience.**